 Cheryl Manning

-Cheryl Manning is a Geoscience Education Research Ph.D. student at Northern Illinois University with 27 years of experience teaching secondary Earth, Space, & Environmental Sciences, Physics and Chemistry in Colorado and Utah.
+Cheryl earned her Ph.D. in Geoscience Education Research working with Nicole LaDue at Northern Illinois University.
+Before that, she spent 25 years teaching secondary Earth, Space, & Environmental Sciences, Physics and Chemistry in Colorado and Utah.
 Prior to teaching K12, she was an award winning lead laboratory instructor at both University of Utah and Montana State University.
 She has a B.S. and M.S. in Geology from Montana State with teaching minors in Chemistry, Physics, and Biology from University of Utah.
-She is a past President of the National Earth Science Teachers Association (NESTA) and has volunteered on a variety of committees for GSA, NAGT, and NSTA.
-Cheryl served at the National Science Foundation, Geosciences Directorate as a 2018-19 Albert Einstein Distinguished Educator Fellow.

 Webinar Leader, Workshop Leader, Website Contributor, Reviewer